-Recursively?
-What is the termination condition, then?
-Well, you do not need to branch if there is no confusion left-that is, when the examples considered belong to the same final decision like aY0N or 0YbN, or if all the examples are the same and you cannot branch anymore.
-In such a case we declare a leaf with the final decision with the majority of the examples, with ties arbitrarily broken.
+Then we do not need to branch anymore.
+In such a case we declare a leaf with the final decision with the majority of the examples (such as the Y in the 9Y1N case), with ties arbitrarily broken.
 The simple decision tree algorithm is listed as follows: